Skip to Site Header Skip to Main Content Skip to Footer

 • Chronic health conditions like asthma, obesity, Alzheimer's, Parkinson's, and heart disease.

-Fortunately, not everyone has to deal with these impediments to a good night's sleep.
+Suffering from one or any of these conditions may require medical intervention.
+Fortunate are those who do not have to deal with these impediments to a good night's sleep.

 Sleep Temperature

-However, the temperature is something that affects everyone's sleep, whether it’s sleeping cold or enjoying a warm cozy bed temperature.
-Keep in mind that people fall asleep, stay asleep, and feel rested based on their spectrum of different temperatures.
+Temperature is something that affects everyone's sleep, whether it’s sleeping cold or enjoying a warm, soothing bed temperature.
+Keep in mind that people fall asleep, stay asleep, and feel rested based on their body’s ability to experience a spectrum of different temperatures throughout the night.

 Sleeping in a Warm Bed

-Sleeping in a bed that is too hot can make it harder for your body to lower your core temperature.
-This keeps you from entering Stage 4 REM sleep.
-That's the stage when you can dream and process how you feel about your day.
+Sleeping in a bed that is too warm can make it harder for your body to lower your core temperature.

 Sleeping in a Cold Bed